hanabi/hanabi.github.io/README.md

 | The Continuation Clue | Libster
 | The Just-In-Time Fix Clue | Zamiel
 | The Occupied Play Clue & The Occupied Finesse | Zamiel
-| The Higher Rank Prompt & The Higher Rank Finesse | Libster and Zamiel
+| The Higher Rank Prompt & The Higher Rank Finesse | Libster & Zamiel
 | The Higher Rank Bluff & The Higher Rank Layered Finesse | Zamiel
 | The Long-Range Scream Discard | Florrat
 | The Bad Touch Double Finesse | Sankala